 *Including War Widow's Pension, War Widower's Pension, War Disablement Pension and Armed Forces Compensation Payments.

-For 2016/17, the Council has adopted the same scheme as for 2013/14 (but with all the personal allowances, premiums and non-dependant deductions etc uprated in line with the annual housing benefit up ratings).
+For 2017/18, the Council has adopted the same scheme as for all previous billing years since 1st April 2013.
+An annual uprating of the personal allowances, premiums and non-dependant deductions used to calculate an entitlement occurs each year in line with the annual housing benefit up ratings.

 The full text of our Council Tax Reduction Schemes can be downloaded below: